rithmschool/javascript_computer_science_exercises/queues_exercise/readme.md

 - Write a constructor function for a `Queue`
     - it should have a size property initialized to 0
+    - it should have a first property initialized to `null`
+    - it should have a last property initialized to `null`
+- Write a constructor function for a `Node`
+    - it should have a value property which is assigned to a value passed as a parameter to the constructor function
+    - it should have a next property initialized to `null`

 Implement the following methods on the `Queue.prototype`